What is a Prepaid Electricity Meter?

 When you open a new prepaid account, you are depositing $40 cash, but are not purchasing kilowatt-hours right away.
 The smart meter registers electricity consumption throughout the day, and the electricity company calculates the charges based off the energy rate you agreed to.
 The amount deducted from your account is based on your consumption profile and your energy rate.

 Prepaid electricity companies send you daily texts and emails with detailed information about your energy consumption.
 These quick reminders tell prepaid customers when to add money to their account and help prevent service interruptions.

-How Using a Prepaid Electricity Meter Can Save You Money
+How a Prepaid Electricity Plan Can Save You Money

 Technically speaking, a prepaid electricity meter has no effect on the energy efficiency of your home appliances.
 The amount of energy consumed stays the same if no habits are changed, and there is only a difference in the payment method.